This is a guest post from Jamie Larrison of The Herbal Spoon.

 From the very beginning I started using essential oils in my products to give them a good scent.
 I don’t like spending more money than I need to, so I used the cheapest essential oils I could find.
 My lavender essential oil only cost $4 an ounce!

 Not only did they not work very well, but I’ve since found that cheapo oils are cheap for a reason.
 Lavender and tea tree are some of the most commonly adulterated and thinned essential oils.
 According to experts, 300% more tea tree is sold than is actually produced.
 I may not be good at math, but even I can tell those numbers don’t add up!
-(Source: Vintage Remedies’ Foundations of Aromatic Medicine course)
+(Source: Vintage Remedies’ Foundations of Aromatic Medicine (link no longer available) course)

 How to choose a quality essential oil